What is evaluation?

-The primary purpose of Future Problem Solving (FPS) evaluation is to provide coaches and students with feedback that allows them to develop and improve their problem solving skills.
+The primary purpose of evaluation is to provide coaches and students with feedback that allows them to develop and improve their problem solving skills.
 GIPS, CmPS, and scenario writing are performance based.
 Because there is no single “right” answer, FPS employs a variety of strategies to review student work.
 Specific criteria evaluate performance in each step.
 Skill improvement remains the most important aspect of evaluation; however, FPS also involves competition.
 A secondary purpose of evaluation is to provide a fair and reliable method for comparing teams in a Future Problem Solving competition.

 Evaluators are trained volunteers with NYFPS who help our Evaluation Director and team provide evaluation for the program's competitive components through the school year.